yifnzhao/MiSeq-Analyzer/README.md

 ### 2019-03-04
+#### ***lab meeting notes:

+##### next steps:
++ increase query window (20 bp upstream AND downstream of PAM)
++ clean up and define mutations (pay attention to + and -: upstream of PAM marked as neg) (frameshift vs in-frame mutation) (missense mutation)
++ fix BRCA1 PAM site misalignment problem
++ filter mutations that only occurred once, or not?
+Is this manipulation proper statistically?

+##### other notes:
++ notion of "reverse" in comp sci vs "reverse complementary" in biology (5'-------NGG 3')
++ frameshift vs in-frame mutation
++ proper ways to present a mutation around PAM site
++ Katie noticed  some discrepancy in the analysis result of p53 sample # 10 (T sub only detected 5 times in the software she used).
+We thought my result is still valid after checking with the original unvalidated reads...Dr.
+Yamanaka suggested it might be due to inclusion criteria...I think the software might be running some algorithm similar to cas-offinder and excluded the reads early on at the validation step.

+##### related ideas:
++ random selection of 100 reads : is it redundant to generate more than 1 set of 100 reads per sample?
++ right now we have 100 piecharts...
+We probably will need to look for patterns and extract features in some way
++ could be interesting to employ machine learning approaches / principal component analysis / independent component analysis

+#### (done before lab meeting today)
 + fixed some bugs in v4 (some problems with shortening query and reversion check point)
 + p53-8: there is one sequence that cannot be aligned - (search for keyword "Error" in the log)